PintoDrop/autoselfhelp/README.md

 ## Description

 For this project we decided to create an application that allows the user to create a login and then post about issues with their cars.
-When the user posts about their car issue then they are able to recieve feedback from other users.
-Once the user has received an answer they are able to rate the response with a star system.
+When the user posts about their car issue then they are able to recieve feedback from other users that will comment on the post.
+The user is able to create a sign up with their email and log in to see what other users have posted.
+The user can also interact with the application by commenting on posts by other users.

 ## Usage

 The user will be able create a login with their email and create a password.
 The user will also be able to post about their issues for their car.
 The user can see other users posts and the responses they received.
-The user will be able to rate the responses by stars depending on the feedback provided.
+The user can also respond to other users posts and collaborate on possible solutions for the issues with their vehicles.

 ## Installation

-You will need to install node packages including express-handlebars, express.js, MYSQL2, sequelize, bcrypyt, express-session, and stars-rating.
+You will need to install node packages including express-handlebars, express.js, MYSQL2, sequelize, bcrypyt, and express-session.

 ## License